varletjs/rattail/docs/string/capitalize-first-letter.md

 # capitalizeFirstLetter

-Capitalize the first letter of a string, leaving the rest of the string unchanged.
+Capitalize the `first letter` of a `string`, leaving the rest of the string unchanged.

 ### Usage